guoxiaolu/model_compression/README.md

 This code is different in some places: 1.
 I don't compress the model layer by layer as time consuming.
 2. Use Gaussian-like distribution to remove the layer channel instead fixed number/ratio.

 It supports VGG-like or resnet-like model.
-You can modify the "std_times"(the larger this value is, the more compressed the model is).
+You can modify the "std_times"(the lower this value is, the more compressed the model is).
 I have tested in resnet50 on imagenet, and std_times=1.0 is better (about 13% parameters is moved).

 Inception-like model is not supported, as the 'concat' layer.
 You can take a try.